Up to 50% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Four-layer CertiPUR-US foam; wood frame and steel hardware are highlighted Seat height is 16", which can feel low for some users
+Four-layer CertiPUR-US foam and solid hardware gave it a stable feel A 16-inch seat height can feel low for some users

-Held its shape well through repeated edge sits and posture changes Not as spill-forward as Range’s easy-clean positioning
+Held its shape well through repeated edge sits and posture changes It is not as spill-forward as Range's easy-clean pitch

 Field 3-Piece Sofa